 ”I have no time for people who claim to be animal lovers and then tell you they had lamb for dinner”.

-I have all the time in the world for meat eaters who love animals because I sincerely believe over 90% of them love animals.
+But now I have all the time in the world for meat eaters who love animals because I sincerely believe most of them love animals.
 The problem is they don’t associate eating cows, chickens, pigs, and fish as eating an animal (a fellow sentient being that is able to perceive and feel things).
 The cows, chickens, pigs and fish are merely products on super market shelves.

-I have a very quick 3 step scientific test to see if an animal has “sentience”.
+Take my quick 3 step scientific test to see if an animal has “sentience”….

 Step 1: Pick up a stick